Our Services

 RBD is a condition where the body does not properly stay paralyzed during REM sleep.
 Instead, a person may:

 While RBD does not typically cause falling sensations during sleep onset, disrupted REM boundaries can create unusual dream-like experiences.
-If you're experiencing vivid physical movements during sleep or suspect your symptoms might be related to REM disruptions, you can quickly assess your symptoms using a free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to help determine if further evaluation is needed.
+If you're concerned that your vivid physical movements or disorienting sleep experiences might be related to Rapid Eye Movement (REM) Sleep Behavior Disorder, Ubie's free AI-powered symptom checker can help you quickly assess whether further medical evaluation is recommended.

 High stress levels significantly increase: